addyosmani/backbone-mobile-search/README.md

+A complete Backbone.js + jQuery Mobile sample app using AMD for separation of modules, Require.js for dependency management + template externalisation and Underscore for templating.

-A complete Backbone.js mobile application demonstrating searching for images using the Flickr API with full support for pagination, bookmarking and more.
+The app allows you to search for images using the Flickr API, lookup individual photos in more detail, bookmark any state for results or photos, supports pagination and more.

 **Uses:**
 <ul>